Should You Invest When the Stock Market Is Near Record Highs?

 But none of us knew on March 23 that we’d reached bottom.

 Then the stock market rallied, even as the economy sputtered.
-Now there’s lots of talk that the market may be overpriced.
+Now the S&P 500 is hovering near its record highs, and there’s lots of talk that the market may be overpriced.

 So how are you supposed to buy low when prices are high?
 And how do you avoid overpaying when you invest in stocks?